Holiday inspiration currently loading...

 At leisure to explore Inverness – you may choose to wander around the shops, meander by the river, or perhaps join a boat trip on Loch Ness and indulge in some monster-spotting!
 We’ll provide you with plenty of suggestions and can assist with advance bookings if required.

 Continue by rail to the very end of the Far North Line at Thurso, skirting the coast of the Moray Firth, then across the wilderness of the Sutherland Flow Country.
 Another warm welcome awaits at a homely and immaculately-maintained B&B in the town.

 Join a small group tour to the Orkney Islands to discover some of the World Heritage Site wonders of this northerly island group, from the 5,000 year-old stone age village of Skara Brae to the ceremonial Ring of Brodgar and the towering stones of Stenness.
 Magnificent in a very different way is the ornate Italian Chapel, built in a Nissen Hut by Italian prisoners of war.
 Your tour will give you an insight into both the ancient and more recent history and current culture of these captivating islands.
 Return late afternoon for a second night in Thurso.

 Soak in more of the wonderful scenery on your return train trip to Inverness, changing here to head further south to Kingussie, on the edge of the Cairngorm National Park.
 Your accommodation is a delightful restaurant with rooms, and therefore includes dinner this evening – allowing you to sample the delicious menu.

 Continue south by train from Kingussie to Pitlochry, with a short transfer to an award-winning guest house for a final two days of relaxation.
-Located in the heart of Pitlochry this award winning guest houses is within walking distance of all the local attractions, shops, restaurants, Pitlochry Festival Theatre and The Dam & Salmon Ladder, and only a short bus or taxi ride away from Blair Castle and The House of Bruar.
+Located in the heart of Pitlochry, this award-winning guest houses is within walking distance of all the local attractions, shops, restaurants, Pitlochry Festival Theatre and The Dam & Salmon Ladder, and only a short bus or taxi ride away from Blair Castle and The House of Bruar.
 This guest house has been beautifully transformed into a 14 bedroom luxury, boutique bed & breakfast, providing a unique blend of the traditional with the luxury of contemporary design.